vladmandic/face-api/README.md

   const faceapi = require('@vladmandic/face-api/dist/face-api.node-gpu.js'); // this loads face-api version with correct bindings for tfjs-node-gpu
 ```

-If you want to use `Face-API` in a NodeJS on platforms where NodeJS binary libraries are not supported, you can use JavaScript CPU backend.
+If you want to use `FaceAPI` in a NodeJS on platforms where NodeJS binary libraries are not supported, you can use JavaScript CPU backend.

 ```shell
   npm install @tensorflow/tfjs